Research involving human participants associated with Capilano University must be approved by the Capilano University Research Ethics Board.

 A determination that research is the intended purpose of the undertaking is key for differentiating activities that require ethics review by an REB and those that do not” (Article 2.1, emphasis added).

-If you are unsure whether your project requires REB approval, or if you require a formal letter of exemption from REB review, please complete and submit an Application for Exemption from REB Review Form to firstname.lastname@example.org.
+If you are unsure whether your project requires REB approval, or if you require a formal letter of exemption from REB review, please complete and submit a CapU REB Application for Exemption from REB Review to firstname.lastname@example.org.

-The REB makes the final decision on whether a project is exempt from REB review (TCPS 2014, Article 2.1).
+The REB makes the final decision on whether a project is exempt from REB review.